ianhajra/ianhajra/README.md

 Hi there! 👋

-My name is Ian Hajra and I am a 21-year-old senior at Brown University.
-My academic and professional interests lie in the intersections of applied math and computer science and in the construction of computer systems.
-I have a deep passion for these fields and look forward to exploring them both independently and professionally.
+My name is Ian Hajra and I am a 21-year-old senior at Brown University studying Applied Math - Computer Science, seeking a full-time Software Engineering role.
+Experienced in systems programming, computer security, and machine learning.
+I am driven to build impactful, high-performance software.
 <!--
 **ianhajra/ianhajra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.